Gene Loves Jezebel: Early years: 1980–1989

 The band's second album, Immigrant, was released in mid-1985.
 However, at the start of a long American tour for Immigrant, founding member Ian Hudson had a nervous breakdown and was replaced by former Chelsea and Generation X guitarist James Stevenson (who later also played rhythm guitar on tour with the Cult).

 During 1986, the group moved to Situation Two's parent company, Beggar's Banquet Records, and distribution rights in the U.S. were given to Geffen Records.
 The subsequent promotion increased pop-chart success for the group.
 The single "Sweetest Thing" briefly hit the top 75 in the U.K., and the album Discover reached number 32 in the UK Albums Chart.
 At this time, the group also found heavy rotation on college and counterculture radio stations across America.
 The band had slowly turned their attention to dance music.
 The singles "Desire" and "Heartache" reached #6 and #72, respectively, on Los Angeles' new wave station, KROQ-FM.
 Later that year, former Spear of Destiny and Thompson Twins member Chris Bell became the band's fifth drummer.

 Gene Loves Jezebel's fourth album, The House of Dolls, was released in 1987 and yielded the singles "20 Killer Hurts" and "The Motion of Love".
-"The Motion of Love", marked the band's first appearance on the US Billboard Hot 100.
+"The Motion of Love", was the band's first appearance on the US Billboard Hot 100.
 It was also a top 50 hit in the UK.

 Split and brief reunion: 1990–1997

-Fighting between brothers Jay and Michael Aston lead to the band breaking up.
+Fighting between brothers Jay and Michael Aston led to the band breaking up.
 While Michael Aston went solo, the rest of the band continued as Gene Loves Jezebel.
 Gene Loves Jezebel recorded two albums without Michael, Kiss of Life (1990) and Heavenly Bodies (1992).
 The band's label Savage Records went bust shortly after the release of Heavenly Bodies while the band were on tour in the USA forcing the band to briefly split.
 In 1993, the brothers reformed the band with a new lineup; Francois Perez replaced James Stevenson and drummer Robert Adam was retained.
 James Stevenson was asked to join The Cult on their world tour as rhythm guitarist.

 While Jay Aston performed occasional acoustic shows under his own name, Michael Aston formed a new band called the Immigrants (renamed Edith Grove in 1994) and later released a primarily acoustic solo album, Why Me, Why This, Why Now.
 The brothers began working together again that same year and recorded two songs with Stevenson, Bell, and Rizzo for a compilation album, The Best Of, released in September 1995.
 Jay Aston also recorded a solo album, Unpopular Songs, produced by Stevenson.

 The brothers reconciled in the mid-1990s, wrote some new songs together, and shared a house in Los Angeles.
 They initially used Michael Aston's band from the Why Me album era.
 In 1997, the band embarked on the Pre-Raphaelite Brothers tour, in which Gene Loves Jezebel material and songs from the brothers' solo careers would be performed.